VET SC 7230BRW - Companion Animal Practice Part 2

 General Course Information

-Course Code VET SC 7230BRW Course Companion Animal Practice Part 2 Coordinating Unit School of Animal and Veterinary Sciences Term Semester 2 Level Postgraduate Coursework Location/s Roseworthy Campus Units 6 Contact 4 hours of Lectures / tutorials per week.
-18 x 3 hour practicals throughout the course plus 8 full day Desexing Clinic rotations during the year Available for Study Abroad and Exchange N Prerequisites VET SC 7230ARW in previous semester Incompatible VET SC 7110RW and VET SC 7220RW Restrictions Available to Doctor of Veterinary Medicine students only Course Description In this course students will learn about the pathophysiology, diagnosis and treatment of medical and surgical conditions that are encountered in companion animal practice.
+Course Code VET SC 7230BRW Course Companion Animal Practice Part 2 Coordinating Unit School of Animal and Veterinary Sciences Term Semester 2 Level Postgraduate Coursework Location/s Roseworthy Campus Units 6 Contact 4 hours of Lectures per week.
+Up to 18 x 3 hour practicals throughout the course plus 8 full day Desexing Clinic rotations during the year Available for Study Abroad and Exchange N Prerequisites Completion of Year 1 of DVM or equivalent Incompatible VET SC 7210RW and VET SC 7220RW Restrictions Available to Doctor of Veterinary Medicine students only Course Description In this course students will learn about the pathophysiology, diagnosis and treatment of medical and surgical conditions that are encountered in companion animal practice.

 Course Coordinator: Dr Lynette Bester

 The full timetable of all activities for this course can be accessed from Course Planner.